By Keith Boggs

 About Our Licensed Dallas Home Inspections

 Keith Boggs is the owner of Stonebriar Property Inspections.
 He is your personal home inspector, and his investment in the company will be reflected in the quality of your inspection.
 Mr. Boggs’ inspection reports are professional, comprehensive, detailed, and clear.
 They average about 60 pages, include 100 to 200 color images, and include detailed findings, recommendations, tips, and best practices for maintaining your home.
 Buyers also receive a full video debrief explaining all findings.
 Stonebriar Property Inspection’s customer reviews speak to Keith’s reputation as an ethical, reliable, and courteous Dallas home inspector.
-Stonebriar Property Inspections is a proud member of the Better Business Bureau with an A+ rating.
-SPI is fully licensed by the Texas Real Estate Commission for home inspections and the Texas Department of Agriculture for termite/wood destroying insect inspections.
+Stonebriar Property Inspections is fully licensed by the Texas Real Estate Commission for home inspections and the Texas Department of Agriculture for termite/wood destroying insect inspections.